Media celebrates Justice Ruth Bader Ginsburg’s life, legacy

 Tributes and re-broadcasts are trending on streaming services and the apps of major networks, with more to come.

+The network’s “CBS This Morning” with co-hosts Gayle King, Anthony Mason and Tony Dokoupil will dedicate much of Monday’s broadcast to remembering Ginsburg and also look at the fight for who will replace her on the court.

-At NBC, the news division and those of its other networks are already out with special reports.
-On MSNBC, a past profile, “Justice Ginsburg,” was re-broadcast as word of her death spread, with plans to show it again Saturday night.
-The NBC streaming service Peacock has available a 2020 National Constitution Center even t honoring Ginbsurg.
+At NBC, the news division and those of its other networks, are already out with special reports.
+On MSNBC, a past profile, “Justice Ginsburg,” was re-broadcast as word of her death spread.
+The NBC streaming service Peacock is streaming the National Constitution Center virtual gathering for Ginsburg.

+Sunday on ABC’s “This Week,” George Stephanopoulos will go one-on-one with former President Bill Clinton on the trailblazing icon he nominated to the Supreme Court.
+Speaker Nancy Pelosi and Senator Ted Cruz will discuss the fight to fill Ginsburg’s seat.

 Throughout Saturday, Fox News shows “FOX & Friends,” “CAVUTO Live” and “America’s News HQ” will discuss the legacy and historic career of Ginsburg.
 Joining the live coverage will be Chris Scalia, a son of Ginsburg’s close friend and colleague, late Supreme Court Justice Antonin Scalia.